Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         @Category(DataScienceCategory.DataProcessingQTable)
         fun removeRowsByColumn(
             name: String,
-            query: (cell: Cell) -> shouldRemoveRow: Cell<Boolean>
+            predicate: (cell: Cell<Any>) -> satisfiesPredicate: Cell<Boolean?>
         ) -> newTable: Table

         /**
-         * Return a new table without rows containing missing values in the specified columns.
+         * Remove rows that contain missing values in the specified columns and return the result as a new table.
          *
+         * The resulting table no longer has missing values in the specified columns.
+Be aware that this method can discard
+         * a lot of data.
+Consider first removing columns with many missing values, or using one of the imputation methods
+         * (see "Related" section).
+         *
          * **Note:** The original table is not modified.
          *
-         * @param columnNames Names of the columns to consider.
-If null, all columns are considered.
+         * @param selector The columns to check.
+If null, all columns are checked.
          *
-         * @result newTable The table without rows containing missing values in the specified columns.
+         * @result newTable The table without rows that contain missing values in the specified columns.
          *
          * @example
          * pipeline example {
          *     val table = Table({"a": [1, null, 3], "b": [4, 5, null]});
+         *     out table.removeRowsWithMissingValues();
-         *     val result = table.removeRowsWithMissingValues();
+         *     out table.removeRowsWithMissingValues(selector = ["b"]);
-         *     // Table({"a": [1], "b": [4]})
          * }
          */
         @Pure
         @PythonName("remove_rows_with_missing_values")
         @Category(DataScienceCategory.DataProcessingQTable)
         fun removeRowsWithMissingValues(
-            @PythonName("column_names") columnNames: List<String>? = null
+            selector: union<List<String>, String, Nothing?> = null
         ) -> newTable: Table

         /**
-         * Return a new table without rows containing outliers in the specified columns.
+         * Remove rows that contain outliers in the specified columns and return the result as a new table.
          *
-         * Whether a data point is an outlier in a column is determined by its z-score.
-The z-score the distance of the
+         * Whether a value is an outlier in a column is determined by its z-score.
+The z-score the distance of the value
-         * data point from the mean of the column divided by the standard deviation of the column.
-If the z-score is
+         * from the mean of the column divided by the standard deviation of the column.
+If the z-score is greater than the
-         * greater than the given threshold, the data point is considered an outlier.
-Missing values are ignored during the
+         * given threshold, the value is considered an outlier.
+Missing values are ignored during the calculation of the
-         * calculation of the z-score.
+         * z-score.
          *
          * The z-score is only defined for numeric columns.
 Non-numeric columns are ignored, even if they are specified in
          * `column_names`.